nats-io/nats-server/README.md

     --cluster [cluster url]     Cluster URL for solicited routes --routes [rurl-1, rurl-2]   Routes to solicit and connect

-The `--cluster` flag specifies a nats URL where the server will listen connections from other servers.
+The `--cluster` flag specifies the NATS URL where the server listens for connections from other servers.

-The `--routes` flag specifies the NATS URL where the server will connect to the cluster.
-When a server connects to the specified cluster route, it will advertise its own cluster route to other other servers in the mesh can connect to it.
-Note that when the `--route` option is specified a `--cluster` option is also required.
+The `--routes` flag specifies the NATS URL for one or more servers in the cluster.
+When a server connects to a specified route, it will advertise its own cluster URL to other servers.
+Note that when the `--routes` option is specified a `--cluster` option is also required.

 Previous releases required you to build the complete mesh using the `--routes` flag.
-To define your cluster in the current release, please follow the "Basic Exmaple" as described below.
+To define your cluster in the current release, please follow the "Basic example" as described below.

 ### Basic example

+NATS makes building the full mesh easy.
+Simply designate a server to be a *seed* server.
+All other servers in the cluster simply specify the *seed* server as its server's routes option as indicated below.

 When running NATS Servers in different hosts, the command line parameters for all servers could be as simple as: